top of page

 Using Tools and Techniques to Stay Organized

-Women with ADHD benefit from tools that support focus and organization during busy times.
+You can benefit from tools that support focus and organization during busy times.

 • Use digital calendars with reminders for shopping, cooking, and appointments.